bernhardAxonIvy/doc/source/engine-guide/tool-reference/engine-cockpit/configuration.rst

 ^^^^^^^^^^^^^^^^^

 The **Business Calendar** view shows all configured business calendars for each application.
-Business calendars are displayed in hierarchical order.
+Business calendars are displayed in hierarchical order and can be created in the :ref:`app.yaml<app-businesscalendar-yaml>`.

 .. figure:: /_images/engine-cockpit/engine-cockpit-configuration-businesscalendar.png

 By clicking on one of the calendars you get redirected to the calendar's detail view.
-The configurations are grouped by **Week configuration**, the recurring holidays relative to easter, recurring fixed days of the year and non-recurring holidays.
+The configurations are grouped by **Week configuration** and **Free Days**.
+Free days can contain fixed dates, dates repeating every year and days relative to easter.

 .. figure:: /_images/engine-cockpit/engine-cockpit-configuration-businesscalendar-detail.png